joesilveira/joesilveiraProject1/README.md

 # Joe Silveira

-To run the program, simply run "main"
+To run the program....Run from gradle-> application -> "Run"

 This project allows us to ping the github jobs api and stack overflow jobs api and write the jobs to a databse.